-Pre-workout supplements are often hyped the same way as action movies.
+Pre workout supplements are often hyped the same way as action movies.

-Explosions.
-Bold statements.
-Massive biceps.
+- Bold statements.

 In today’s MaxxMuscle Atomic Bomb review, I’ll see whether this is more Terminator 2 or Titanic 2.